 What is the Cost to Fly Pets in Checked Baggage with Turkish Airlines

 The fees applied to pets traveling as checked baggage will depend on the animal’s size and the duration of your flight.
-Domestic travel for pets traveling inside the cabin can range from 120 to 260 Turkish lira (approximately $20 to $45).
+It costs 80 TRY ($7) to transport pets inside the cabin on domestic flights.
 For international flights, the total weight of your pet and its cage will be multiplied by the excess baggage fee.
-The minimum for these flights is $140, but if the fee calculated exceeds that rate, you will be charged accordingly.
-Intermediary flights have a minimum of $70 and transit flights impose a minimum of $300.
+Please check the price tables provided by Turkish Airlines to confirm the cost of your pet’s travel.